serrif/website/main/docs/introduction.md

 <div class="usa-alert usa-alert-warning" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Many in-game commands displaying member-specific information will only apply to those connected during when the command was sent.
+    <p class="usa-alert-text">Many in-game commands that show member-specific information will only apply to those connected during when the command was sent.
 Make sure those commands are accurate and specific.</p>
   </div>
 </div>